spack/spack/lib/spack/docs/module_file_support.rst

        """Set up the compile and runtime environments for a package.""" pass

-and can alter the content of *the same package where it is overridden* by adding actions to ``run_env``.
-The second method is:
+can alter the content of the module file associated with the same package where it is overridden.
+The second method:

 .. code-block:: python